-- 1. Dial 911 - 2.
-Notify facility manager - 3.
+- 1. Dial 911. - Notify the Facility Manager. - 3.
 Verify turbine affected is isolated from the electrical system. - 4.
-Determine fire location-base or nacelle-and investigate with binoculars 100 feet from the turbine - 5.
+Determine fire location-base or nacelle-and investigate with binoculars 100 feet from the turbine. - 5.
 Base Fires- Advise emergency responders of hazards and give them control of the scene - 6.
-Nacelle Fires- Establish a sterile zone (approximately 300ft) around the base of the turbine. - 7.
-Keep all personnel away from the turbine (including emergency responders) - 8.
+Nacelle Fires- Establish a sterile zone (approximately 300 ft) around the base of the turbine. - 7.
+Keep all personnel away from the turbine (including emergency responders). - 8.
 Allow fire debris to fall freely within controlled area. - 9.
-Watch for fire debris to go beyond the controlled area
+Watch for fire debris to go beyond the controlled area.